MoatLab/FEMU/docs/devel/testing.rst

 The definition of *large* is a bit arbitrary here, but it usually means an asset which occupies at least 1GB of size on disk when uncompressed.

+SPEED
+^^^^^
+Tests which have a long runtime will not be run unless ``SPEED=slow`` is exported on the environment.

+The definition of *long* is a bit arbitrary here, and it depends on the usefulness of the test too.
+A unique test is worth spending more time on, small variations on existing tests perhaps less so.
+As a rough guide, a test or set of similar tests which take more than 100 seconds to complete.

 AVOCADO_ALLOW_UNTRUSTED_CODE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There are tests which will boot a kernel image or firmware that can be